trangiabao1203/trangiabao1203/README.md

 ### Hi there 👋

+I'm Bao, a Senior Backend Developer based in Ho Chi Minh City.
+Welcome to my GitHub profile!
+Here, you'll find a collection of projects and contributions that reflect my interests and skills.
+Feel free to explore, and if you have any questions or would like to connect, don't hesitate to reach out.

 <!--
 **trangiabao1203/trangiabao1203** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.